+IV.
+ASSESSING FORECASTING CAPACITY

-IV.a.
-Perceptions and anticipated behavior
+1. Perceptions and anticipated behavior

-The main purpose of this paper is to assess how much economic perceptions surveys can contribute to macro forecasting.
+The main purpose of this paper is to assess how much economic perceptions surveys can contribute to macroforecasting.
 In this section, we focus on this ability to forecast key macro aggregates.
-First, we examine whether IMCE-based alternative indicators provide a significant advantage for forecasting investment, within a traditional statistical forecasting model.
-Second, we perform the same exercise substituting investment for total employment.
-Finally, we turn on to IPEC alternative measures for private consumption multihorizon forecasting.
+First, we examine whether IMCE-based alternative indicators provide a significant advantage in forecasting investment, within a traditional statistical forecasting model.
+Second, we perform the same exercise replacing investment by total employment.
+Finally, we turn to IPEC alternative measures for private consumption multi-horizon forecasting.
 In all cases, we take an agnostic point of view regarding the alternative measures usage, in the sense that we have no any a priori bias towards a certain alternative measure.
-Instead, we are interested into unravelling the predictive ability of IMCE and IPEC.
+Instead, we are interested in unravelling the predictive ability of IMCE and IPEC.

 More precisely, we compare whether using alternative measures provides forecasting gains compared to the existing synthetic indicators, and when using no indicator of any type at all.
-By doing so, we analyze the merits of using alternative measures, closely following the methodology of Medel, Pedersen, and Pincheira (2016) for the case of domestic inflation predicted with versus without global factors.
+By doing so, we analyze the merits of using alternative measures, closely following the methodology of Medel et al. (2016) for the case of domestic inflation predicted with versus without global factors.